- Studies on EEG feedback tend to be poor quality, lacking control groups and proper blinding.

 Last month, the Sunday Times published a sensationalist article about a London clinic called Brainworks that offers therapy based on EEG feedback – “£1,320 for the standard 12 sessions.”
 Similar clinics can be found around the world.
 “Those who have tried it swear it offers inner transformation,” wrote journalist Jini Reddy, “a profound lessening of anxieties, awakened states, feelings of elation and the focused, clear, calm mind more readily accessed through years of effortful practices.”

 EEG (electroencephalography) records the waves of electrical activity emitted by your brain.
 The basic idea of neurofeedback therapy is that you have the frequency of these waves shown to you, via sounds or images, so that you can learn to exert some control over them.

-Anyone reading the Sunday Times article could be forgiven for thinking they’d been transported to the 60s and 70s.
-Back then, companies with futuristic names like Zygon Corporation cashed in on the discovery that experienced meditators show high levels of alpha brave-waves (8 to 12 Hz) when they are in a meditative trance.
+Anyone reading the Sunday Times article could be forgiven for thinking they’d been transported to the '60s and '70s.
+Back then, companies with futuristic names like Zygon Corporation cashed in on the discovery that experienced meditators show high levels of alpha brainwaves (8 to 12 Hz) when they are in a meditative trance.
 You could buy a home EEG kit from one of these outfits and teach your brain to achieve this state of “alpha consciousness.”

 There are other issues too – Beyerstein’s research showed that the beneficial effects of EEG feedback were related to a person’s belief in the technology, not to any alterations in their brainwaves.
 Another study showed that people were able to produce high levels of alpha waves even when under threat of mild electric shock from the researchers – hardly a state of Zen-like bliss.